olsonbg/cron-httpget/README.md

 # Docker Non-Root User

-By default, the docker container runs with a UID of 1002, and GID of 1003 (I semi-randomly picked those numbers), but should run find with any UID/GID combination.
+By default, the docker container runs with a UID of 1002, and GID of 1003 (I semi-randomly picked those numbers), but should run fine with any UID/GID combination.

 # Environmental Variables

 ## CRON_URL

-Required.
+_Required_.

 The URL to be periodically called.
 Example: